-Besides being an informative one, this excursion is very entertaining.
+This excursion is both entertaining and informative.
 Fiction and reality will merge together as you walk through the eerie streets.

 Rome’s night lighting in most of the sites and landmarks magnifies the mysterious, ghostly effect.
 Just like the Colosseum in the picture below.

-The tour depars at 21:15.
+The tour departs at 21:15.
 You can book the tour online.
 Price for the Ghost Walk is €22.00 ($ 28,-).
 Prices are subject to change without further notice.

 |Rome Segway Tour|